MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 The EDNS Client Subnet option (ECS, {{!RFC7871}}) allows recursive resolvers to request IP addresses that are suitable for a particular client IP range.
-IP addresses appear in two places in Authoritative SVCB responses:

-* ipv*hint SvcParams in a ServiceMode response.
-Clients only use these hints when the recursive resolver does not provide A/AAAA records for TargetName in the Additional section, as recommended in {{recursive-behavior}}.
-* A/AAAA records returned by the Authoritative server in the Additional section of a SVCB response when TargetName is in-zone, as recommended in
-{{authoritative-behavior}}.

-SVCB records SHOULD NOT otherwise vary based on ECS.

-If the resolver plans to resolve A/AAAA records for TargetName and return them in the Additional section, as recommended in {{recursive-behavior}}, it SHOULD include an ECS option with a SOURCE PREFIX-LENGTH of zero in SVCB queries, to indicate that ECS is supported but is disabled for this query.
-If the resolver does not plan to perform this resolution, it SHOULD send the same ECS option that it would use for an A/AAAA query.
+SVCB records may contain IP addresses (in ipv*hint SvcParams), or direct users to a subnet-specific TargetName, so recursive resolvers SHOULD include the same ECS option in SVCB queries as in A/AAAA queries.

 According to Section 7.3.1 of {{!RFC7871}}, "Any records from \[the Additional section\] MUST NOT be tied to a network".
 Accordingly,